Loopring/protocols/packages/loopring_v3/DESIGN.md

 - The DEX sends it to the operators of the state.
 Because these rings need to be settled in a reasonable time the operator needs to call `commitBlock` as soon as possible after receiving rings.
 - The operator generates the proof and calls `proofBlock` within the maximum time allowed

+> [Comment]: Seems we need to further seperate wallets from DEX.
+Lets say they are actually two organization, in order for an order to be matched by a dex, the wallet may need to send the order's dual authoring key together with the order to DEX (just like in protocol 2.0).

 The DEX could now show an extra 'Verified" symbol for the order fill.

 An order can be in the following states: